-Florida Equine Guide: Everything you Need to Know About Horses in Florida
+Florida Equine Guide: What You Need to Know About Horses in Florida

 By Lauren Tjaden

 To say that horse ranches, farms, and events are big in Florida is an understatement of epic proportions.

 Nearly 30 percent of all farms in Florida are horse farms, and every single county encompasses a horse farm.
 What’s more, Ocala/Marion County, dubbed the “Horse Capital of the World,” boasts more horses than any other county in the entire United States.

 And what those horses do runs the gamut.

 Jumpers spit dirt from their hooves as they cut corners and make impossible leaps over enormous fences.
 Race horses battle to grab the lead, necks extended, nostrils wide, digging for an extra inch.
 Event horses brave ditches, water, and jump obstacles that could double as small houses.
 Bucking broncos, trail horses, and reining horses all aim to do their jobs, whether it’s launching a cowboy into the air, ambling through oaks draped with Spanish moss, or sliding to breathtaking stops.
 And the list doesn’t stop there.